Investigator, The Feinstein Institute for Medical Research

 Professor of Medicine, Hofstra North Shore-LIJ School of Medicine

 Phone: (516) 708-2550

-Regarded as one the senior rheumatologists in the New York metropolitan area, Dr. Furie has been on the boards of directors of the local chapters of the Arthritis Foundation and the Lupus Alliance of America.
-He is also a member of the Medical-Scientific Advisory Council of the Lupus Foundation of America, as well as its Lupus News editorial board.
-In addition, Dr. Furie is on the Medical and Scientific Advisory Board of the SLE Foundation and the Alliance for Lupus Research Scientific Advisory Board.
+Regarded as one the senior rheumatologists in the New York metropolitan area, he has been on the Boards of Directors of the local chapters of the Arthritis Foundation and the Lupus Alliance of America and has been a member of the Medical-Scientific Advisory Council of the Lupus Foundation of America as well as its Lupus News editorial board.
+He also is on the Medical and Scientific Advisory Board of the SLE Foundation as well as the Alliance for Lupus Research Scientific Advisory Board.

 The goal of Dr. Furie’s proposed research is to investigate the signaling pathways in myeloproliferative diseases over the course of the disease.
 Understanding these mechanisms may allow for the development of more efficacious and better targeted therapies.